itsRares/COMP1002/README.md

 ## Hello stranger

-Hello there, I'm assuming you're either having a browser of my projects or a student from Curtin University which is a pro googler and found this repo, well this is your lucky day cause here you go, full assignment.
+Hello there, I'm assuming you're either having a browse of my projects or a student from Curtin University which is a pro googler and found this repo, well this is your lucky day cause here you go, full assignment.

 ## Warnings